joshmarinacci/canvasdeepdive-book/2014/lecture1.md

 ![mammal chart v5](lecture1_05.png).screenshot

-So that is the basics of canvas.
+So that is the basics of Canvas.
 You get a context, set the fill color, then draw your shapes.
 Simple and fast.
 Now let's switch to the hands on.
 In this hands on you'll use canvas to build a bar chart and pie chart from scratch.